StockSharp/AlgoTrading/Designer/Gallery/Schemas/TSI_MACD_Crossover/README.md

 - **Long entry**: The TSI line crosses above its signal line, the gap between them is at least the minimum spread and the position is not long.
 The order buys the shared volume plus the size of an open short, so one market order closes the short and opens the long.
 - **Short entry**: The TSI line crosses below its signal line, the gap between them is at least the minimum spread and the position is not short.
 The order sells the shared volume plus the size of an open long.
-- **Exit**: There is no exit rule of its own and no protective stop, exactly as in the original: a position is held until the opposite crossing reverses it.
-Two things are simplified.
-The original waits ten candles after every entry before it looks at signals again, and no block keeps a bar counter between candles, so that pause is dropped; the position guard still prevents a second entry in the same direction.
-The original also fires two market orders when it reverses, which doubles the size for an instant; here the volume formula does the same job in a single order.
+- **Exit**: There is no separate exit rule or protective stop: a position is held until the opposite crossing reverses it.
+The position guard prevents a second entry in the same direction, while the volume formula closes the old side and opens the new one in a single market order.

 ## Parameters